VE Day parade to go ahead after councillor suggested it would be ‘elitist’

 Commemorations are being held across the country on May 8 to mark the end of the war, including a flypast in London and a service at Westminster Abbey with members of the royal family.

-However, Dacorum council initially said it had no plans for a parade.
+While a Dacorum council meeting heard there would not be parade, in a statement released by the council on Wednesday, a spokesperson insisted no events have been cancelled and one will be held.

-Sir Ed, national leader of the party, announced a formal ceremony will go ahead, as he made a local election campaign visit to Gloucester.
+The intention for the event to go ahead was first revealed by Sir Ed, national leader of the Lib Dems, during a local election campaign visit to Gloucester.

 “There will be a VE parade, I’m delighted to say,” he said.